Tobu Zoo Review

 Elephant just sitting and chilling over at Tobu Zoo.

 Tobu Zoo is a really fun animal park.
 It is a decent theme park, with a couple cool rides.
 OK, most of the rides themselves are fairly generic.
 Standard rides that you would find at any amusement park.
 However, the park does stand out to coaster enthusiasts simply because Kawasemi is so freaking good!
 I mean, they have an Intamin Mega-Lite here!
 And true, there are better coasters out there, but especailly for its size!
 This thing is a freaking airtime machine!
 And Mega-Lites are freaking awesome (as mentioned in my Kawasemi Review)!
 Also, its mirror Simon maze is really cool.
 And on top of that, it has a good zoo attached to the park and included in admission, that does host a decent assortment of animals to look at.
 Now I will admit that I have one main criticism with the park.
 It needs more.
 And it's heading in the wrong direction.
 You see, when I visited, the park also had a wooden coaster named Regina, and it was pretty good.
 Not as good as Kawasemi, but still a decent and fairly fun ride.
 However, they sadly got rid of that since my Japan trip.
 And that's really sad since...it wasn't even that long ago!
-And on top of that, the park appeared that used to have an Intamin 2nd Generation Drop Tower.
+And on top of that, the park appeared that it used to have an Intamin 2nd Generation Drop Tower.
 And then there was that Togo Looping Mouse that was torn down like a decade before I went (that thing looked fun.
 Luckily, a clone of it still exists at an obscure park in Japan).
 The park desperately needs to add something new.
 Have them add some big new attraction, and this'll really stand out.
 But I'm getting a feeling that the park really wants to focus all of their energy on the zoo aspect of Tobu Zoo, which....fine I guess.
 But even so, they do have Kawasemi, which should be enough for a coaster enthusiast to swing by while visiting Japan.

 *Are there kiddy coaster restrictions? - Nope.
 You can ride Tentomushi.
 You can also ride the other kiddy powered "NOT A CREDIT" pseudo-credit.